171shantanu/new-relic/README.md

 # New Relic Credentials
-The credentials for new relic are being provided usingm Environment variables.
+The credentials for new relic are being provided using environmental  variables.
 (Account ID, API Key)

+# AWS Credentials
+Will need to set the AWS Profile as an environmental variable for the remote backend.